-It's critical that the student understands that straight and level is achieved by referencing the aeroplane’s attitude with the horizon (where the sky meets the sea, or an imagined line superimposed over terrain or weather), and then checked by reference to the aeroplane’s instruments (see Figure 1).
+It's critical that the student understands that straight and level is achieved by referencing the aeroplane's nose attitude directly in front of the pilot with the horizon (where the sky meets the sea, or an imagined line superimposed over terrain or weather), and then checked by reference to the aeroplane's instruments (see Figure 1).
 Use a moveable 'windscreen view' to show the correct attitude for straight and level flight.

 To establish and maintain straight and level flight, at a constant airspeed, constant altitude, in a constant direction, and in balance.

 To regain straight and level flight.

 To maintain straight and level flight at selected airspeeds or power settings.

 In VFR flight, flying straight and level should only be accomplished with reference to the horizon.
 Define the horizon for the student and explain how the horizon can be identified if it's not visible, for example with hills or weather in the way.

 The four forces acting on the aeroplane should be explained.

 Weight acts straight down through the centre of gravity.

 Lift is produced by the wings and acts upwards through the centre of pressure.

 Thrust is provided by the engine through the propeller.